-- 118. The applicant proposes to maintain a 17 cfs bypass release during the summer period; 17 cfs is only 21% of the 7Q10 drought flow condition (82 cfs, or 0.20 csm) at the project.
+108. The applicant proposes to maintain a 20 cfs bypass release, which is only 31% of the 7Q10 drought flow condition (65 cfs, or 0.25 csm) at the project.
 This will have limited value for reaeration as it represents only a small fraction of the total flow of the river during operation.
 However, the project will be spilling all inflows during the period of greatest concern, providing full reaeration potential.
-The project's low-end capacity is 170 cfs, which with the applicant's proposed operating mode would require about 0.45 csm in order to operate. - 119.
-There is no present need for a special bypass-flow release to meet dissolved oxygen standards downstream.
+The project's low-end capacity is 150 cfs, which with the applicant's proposed operating mode would require about 0.67 csm in order to operate.

+- 109. There is no present need for a special bypass-flow release to meet dissolved oxygen standards downstream.
 However, algal respiration will become an important influence on dissolved oxygen levels as the St. Johnsbury wastewater plant loading increases in the future.
 Use of the dam spillage as a point source of reaeration may become necessary at some point in the future to maintain dissolved oxygen standards as wastewater loadings become more significant.
-However, the spillage required to serve aquatic habitat needs in the bypass, as discussed below, will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 120.
+However, the spillage required to serve aquatic habitat needs in the bypass is in excess of 7Q10, and will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 110.
 The Passumpsic River is heavily dammed and the large majority of its length is under impounded conditions.
 The bypasses represent a disproportionate amount of the high quality habitat for salmonids on the river mainstem.
 The Department considers the maintenance of habitat values within the bypasses as very important.
-The applicant's proposed bypass flow regime would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish, and would not support Agency management goals for this reach.
+The applicant's proposed bypass flow of 20 cfs through the north channel only would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish in both bypass channels, and would not support Agency management goals for this reach. - 111.
+The summer aquatic base flow for the project is 127 cfs.
+Given the lack of specific data for the south channel, a reasonable alternative for flow setting is to apportioning 26% of this flow, or 33 cfs to the tailrace channel for habitat protection for periods when the plant is off line.
+The 26% is based on the lengths of the north and south spillways. - 112.
+A spillage flow of 78 cfs into the north channel of the bypass reach, combined with a leakage of 25 cfs would be sufficient to support juvenile Atlantic salmon, all life stages of resident salmonids (brown and rainbow trout) and a variety of non-games fishes and provide habitat for macroinvertebrates. - 113.
+When inflow declines below 253 cfs (103 cfs north bypass channel flow requirement plus 150 cfs station minimum hydraulic capacity), the station will cease operation.
+When flows decline further to below 136 cfs, the standards for the two channels cannot be met, and flows should be simply apportioned between the two channels in accordance with the spillway lengths (74% of the flow maintained in the north channel and 26% maintained in the south channel).